Best Litter Boxes for Indoor Cats

 Read moreAutomatic boxes are worth considering when consistency is the problem, but they still need enough space, easy cleanup, and a cat that accepts the setup.

-Read moreThe best toys are the ones that support movement, hunting behavior, and rotation rather than one-time novelty.
+Read moreThe best toys for bored indoor cats are the ones that trigger movement, hunting behavior, and repeat use instead of short novelty bursts.

 Read moreFor cat owners, the best vacuum is the one that is light enough to use often and strong enough to handle both hair and litter.